Inventory

 and damaged_qty

-properties on each inventory item within the manifest.
+properties on each inventory item or parcel content within the manifest.

 Adding to Inventory